JasonBaier/ci3-fire-starter/README.md

 ####MY_Controller

-This loads settings, defines header data that gets passed to the views, loads logged-in user data, sets the configured timezone, and turns the profile on or off.
+This loads settings, defines includes that gets passed to the views, loads logged-in user data, sets the configured timezone, and turns the profile on or off.

-####Understanding Header Data
+####Understanding Includes

 * page_title    : the title of the page which gets inserted into the document head
 * css_files     : an array of css files to insert into the document head
 * js_files      : an array of javascript libraries to insert into the document body
 * js_files_i18n : an array of javascript files with internationalization to insert into the document body (see more about these below)

-Header data can be appended and/or overwritten from any controller function.
+Includes can be appended and/or overwritten from any controller function.

 ####Public_Controller